alx-sch/miniRT/README.md

 To account for the cylinder's end caps, the goal is to check if a ray intersects the circular regions at the top or bottom of the cylinder.
 These regions can be treated as planes with finite radii.
 The steps to determine an intersection with a cap are as follows:

 1. **Represent the cap as a plane**:
-   Each cap is a circular disk lying on a plane perpendicular to the cylinder's axis.
+   Each cap is a circular disk on a plane perpendicular to the cylinder's axis.
 The plane equation for a cap is:

    $(\vec{P} - \vec{C}_{\text{cap}}) \cdot \vec{U} = 0$